- Code PSYC3002

 - Have a deeper understanding of nature and practice of social-psychological research.

-- Be able to write three key components of a social-psychological research report (Introduction, Method, & Results), and complete a Human Research Ethics Application.
+- Be able to write two key components of a social-psychological research report (Introduction & Method), and complete a Human Research Ethics Application.

 - Online quizzes on lecture content - 2.5% in total (3) [LO 1,2,3]

 - Written in-class laboratory exercises - 22.5% in total (22) [LO 1,2,3,4,5]

 - 2000-word research report reviewing a given area of social psychological literature 37.5% (37) [LO 2,4,5]

 In response to COVID-19: Please note that Semester 2 Class Summary information (available under the classes tab) is as up to date as possible.
 Changes to Class Summaries not captured by this publication will be available to enrolled students via Wattle.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.